-Preparing for questions on strenths and weaknesses
+Preparing for questions on strengths and weaknesses

 Below is our guide to overcoming questions on strengths and weaknesses in a job interview.
 To best understand this topic, use the written section below alongside the video insights from our co-founders Geoff Balmer and David Landau.